What is a MobileTicket?

 Up to what point can I purchase my MobileTicket?

-You may only buy your MobileTicket up to the timetabled departure of the means of transport.
+You may only buy your MobileTicket up to the effective departure of the means of transport.

 Where is my purchased MobileTicket stored?